 - Blobworld was a project at the University of Berkeley and published first in 1999.
 It was using segmentation to divide an image into distinct regions and used descriptors on these regions to retrieve objects embedded in images.
-The right hand side shows an example of the segmentation - a) The original image contains too many edges and corners yielding a large number of potential regions - b) A rough Gaussian filter smooths the image and eliminates finer structures - c) Color is transformed into the Lab space.
-For each pixel, Blobworld extract additional texture features describing the polarity (clear direction of edges in a neighborhood), edgeness, and texture contrast.
-The feature vector consists of the pixel position (x, y), the 3 color and the 3 texture values at that position. - d) Apply the EM algorithm on a Gaussian mixture model over the 8 feature values.
+The right hand side shows an example of the segmentation - a) The original image contains too many edges and corners yielding a large number of potential regions - b) A rough Gaussian filter smooths the image and eliminates finer structures - c) Color is transformed into $L^a^b^$ each pixel Blob of a polarity edgeness, and texture contrast pixel position (x, y) - d) Apply the EM algorithm on a Gaussian mixture model over the 8 feature values.
 This is computed for 2, 3, 4, and 5 clusters. - e) To steer the number of clusters, a special objective function based on the Minimum Description Length (MDL) was applied. - f) Blobworld hard assigns pixels to a cluster and selects a unique color for each cluster.